RAHULRAOSHINDE/CertiSure/README.md

 By automating the extraction of  data from government and property registration websites.my solution provides clean, structured datasets that eliminate manual intervention, accelerate decision-making, and reduce operational costs.

 With CertiSure,you can confidently assess property eligibility, streamline loan processing and offer your clients the flexible loan solutions they need all while driving operational efficiency and enhancing customer satisfaction.

+# License and Usage Restrictions

+This repository contains proprietary code

+### Usage Restrictions:
+- No permission is granted to use, copy, modify, or distribute this code.
+- Unauthorized use of this code is strictly prohibited.